Drmirdeep/mirdeep2_patch/README.md

 # mirdeep2_patch
 updated mirdeep2 scripts to improve performance

-please consider the files here as being still in a testing phase
+please consider the files here as being still in a testing phase/likely outdated by now since the files were made in 2017.

 To pull all files from this repository do